How to increase baby weight during pregnancy?

 So how to increase the baby weight through natural remedies?
 Can a healthy diet impact baby weight gain during the gestation period?
 Let's find out.

+It is in the womb that the foundation of health starts for a baby.
+You have to start taking care of the baby while she is in the womb, and to have a healthy birth weight is one of the most important parameters of baby health.
+A mother's health, lifestyle choices, stress levels, habits etc. reflect on the baby whilst in the womb.
+If your doctor has indicated that your baby weighs less than normal for a particular week in pregnancy, it is time to adopt some lifestyle and healthy eating habits.
+Take ample rest, stay away from stress and anxiety and have a healthy, naturally balanced diet.
 Since it is a period of building – your baby is developing inside you – it is but only ideal that nutrition be given prime importance during the gestation period.
 So it is critical to take more calories, more macro nutrition (protein, carbohydrates, fats), and more micro nutrition (vitamins and minerals) than normal during pregnancy.

 - Proteins: Being the main component of growth, 90 to 100 grams of lean protein is recommended every day during pregnancy.
 Protein is important to a baby's overall development, especially her brain.
 The choices are vast when selecting healthy proteins, including almonds, lean poultry, lean beef, low-mercury fish and dairy foods, including cheese, milk and yogurt.
 Include at least one protein source, such as low-fat cheese or peanut butter, in each meal and snack to promote foetal growth.
 Flax, walnuts, chia seeds, fish oil supplements, seaweed for omega 3 can also be added